jwikman/BC-OpenAI-Prompt/README.md

-# BC-OpenAI-Prompt
+# Copilot Prompt Crafting

-A simple page in Business Central, used for testing System and User Prompts against Azure OpenAI Services.
+A simple page in Business Central, used for testing System Prompts and User Prompts against Azure OpenAI Services.

 ## Getting Started